-NSC Requirements Senior certificate Requirements - Senior Certificate or equivalent qualification
+NSC Requirements Senior certificate Requestion Senior Certificate or equalification

 Compulsory subjects NSC Rating code Compulsory subjects HG SG

-English (home) OR 3 Maths OR Е D
+English (home) OR 3 Maths OR E D

-English (1st additional) 4 Accounting D С
+English (1 st additional) 4 Accounting D С

-AND OR
+AND

-Maths OR 3 Pass in Maths or Accounting with 30 points or more
+Maths OR 3

 Maths Literacy 5

 OR Accounting 4

 AND

-Two 20 credit 3 subjects
+Two credit subjects 3

-Please note that this require-

-ment represents the mini-
+OR A pass in four subjects of the Accounting Cluster Bridging Course.

-mum requirement and stu- dents applying will be ranked according to a points system based on the ranking code in

-General rule 7. ,
+Please note that this requirement re requirement and students apply according to a points system based General rule 7.